tangentsoft/libtabula/Wishlist.md

     so you lose accuracy in the fractional part.
 Don't forget to include an `is_null` flag to cope with conversion from infinite or `NaN` float values; that's how MySQL stores these.

+*   Create libdbi or SOCI DBDriver subclasses?
+Will give a fast path to other DBMSes, at the expense of doubled abstraction layers.

 Not Until v5.0 At Earliest